 The aims of the workshop:

-Provide feedback on draft articles submitted by participants
+Provide feedback on draft articles submitted by participants.

-Explain what editors look for in evaluating manuscripts, and describe common mistakes made by authors
+Explain what editors look for in evaluating manuscripts, and describe common mistakes made by authors.

-Enhance the quantity and quality of published research in the social sciences by Indonesian scholars
+Enhance the quantity and quality of published research in the social sciences by Indonesian scholars.

-Create a scholarly community and intellectual peer-support groups among Indonesian scholars in the social sciences and humanities
+Create a scholarly community and intellectual peer-support groups among Indonesian scholars in the social sciences and humanities.

-Encourage scholars to engage in dialogue spanning different disciplines, enabling mutual understanding and planting the seeds for potential collaboration across the social sciences and humanities within Indonesia and internationally
+Encourage scholars to engage in dialogue spanning different disciplines, enabling mutual understanding and planting the seeds for potential collaboration across the social sciences and humanities within Indonesia and internationally.

 Assist scholars in launching successful careers.